abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 ```
 </small>

-5. Once the grid settles, choose one of the non-fixed cells, either randomly or following some strategy.
+5. Once the grid settles, choose one of the non-fixed cells following some strategy.
 Select one of the digits from all the possibilities of the cell, and fix (assume) the cell to have that digit.
 Go back to step 1 and repeat.
-6. If the elimination of possibilities results in an inconsistency --- for example, you end up with a cell with no possibilities --- discard that branch of solution, and backtrack to last point where you fixed a cell.
+6. The elimination of possibilities may result in inconsistencies.
+For example, you may end up with a cell with no possibilities.
+In such a case, discard that branch of solution, and backtrack to last point where you fixed a cell.
 Choose a different possibility to fix and repeat.
 7. If at any point the grid is completely filled, you've found the solution!
 8. If you exhaust all branches of the solution then the puzzle is unsolvable.
-This can happen if it starts with cells wrongly pre-filled.
+This can happen if it starts with cells pre-filled wrongly.

-This algorithm is actually a [Depth-First Search][3] on the [state space][2] of the grid configurations, which is guaranteed to either find a solution or prove a puzzle to be unsolvable.
+This algorithm is actually a [Depth-First Search][3] on the [state space][2] of the grid configurations.
+It guarantees to either find a solution or prove a puzzle to be unsolvable.

 ## Setting up

-We start with writing types to represent the cells and the grid.
+We start with writing types to represent the cells and the grid:

 ```haskell
 data Cell = Fixed Int | Possible [Int] deriving (Show, Eq)